guilherme-batalheiro/padi-form/form.md

 $$(P_{\pi} - P_a)(I - \gamma P_{\pi})^{-1}c \leq 0$$

-problem: all polices are optimal if c = 0 this is a ill-defined problem
+Problem: all polices are optimal if c = 0 this is a ill-defined problem

 #### Stochastic approximation (Interative learning)